w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/osi-layers.md

 In summary, we started with temperature data from our sensor and transmitted it down the OSI layers to update the temperature value on the dashboard.
 These components interacted with each other through the network.

-Performing this we were able to send the temperature data.
+Performing this, we were able to send the temperature data.

 In order for the thermometer to receive the data, it has to go through all the OSI layers but in reverse order.
 At the end of the process, we can observe the temperature change on the indicator.